EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 TODO-elaborate-hone-above-for-container-app

-Open OnDemand submits the job for the app to a **job scheduler** which schedules the job onto the back-end based upon the resources - the number of CPUs/cores and amount of memory - requested.
+Open OnDemand submits the job for the app to a **job scheduler** which schedules the job onto the back-end based upon the resources - the number of CPUs/cores and amount of memory - requested for your job in the app form.
 Your job is then queued until sufficient resources are available on the selected back-end to run your job.
 This will depend upon:

 * Resources available on your selected back-end.
 * Extent to which jobs currently running on the back-end are using the back-end's resources.
 * Resources requested by your job.
-* Jobs from yourself and others already in the queue.
+* Jobs from yourself and others already in the queue for the back-end.

 The Job status on the job card will update through the states 'Queued', and then 'Starting'.